-If you are like Cora then the idea of Holidaying in the UK isn’t a holiday.
+If you are like Cora then the idea of Holidaying in England isn’t a holiday.
 But not every holiday has to be abroad, sunshine or meaning you need a plane to get there.
-As a child, we used to go camping a lot and we had some of the best holidays right here in the UK.
+As a child, we used to go camping in the Yorkshire Dales a lot and we had some of the best holidays right here in the UK.
 More and more of us are wanting to experience more of what our home country has to offer and are spending our weekends away.
 My last weekend was no different and I was spending the weekend with friends at Center Parcs Longleat.

 What Is Center Parcs?

 Center Parcs is a woodland village holiday park in the UK.
 There are 5 sites in total and are based on outdoor activities, places to relax and a self-catering accommodation.
 The park allows cars to unload and load at certain times of the day but otherwise, cars are not allowed past a certain point.
 Making this a very safe place for families with children to roam around.
 The park offers up facilities such as a supermarket, places to dine out and a tonne of activities.